TKayaFox/Shattered-Protocols-Text-RPG/README.md

   git clone https://github.com/TKayaFox/Shattered-Protocols-Text-RPG
   cd Shattered_Protocols
   ```
+- Find the Executable file and run the executable file.
+ ***If the executable file does not work on your environment, follow step 2 - 4.***

 ### 2. Install Dependencies
 - Ensure you have the .NET SDK installed on your system.